leanprover-community/mathlib3/docs/tutorial/category_theory/category_theory_intro.md

 universe `v`.
 Note that in many categories showing up in "set-theoretic mathematics", the morphisms between two objects often form a set, but the objects themselves may or may not form a set.
 In Lean this corresponds to the two possibilities `u=v` and `u=v+1`, known as `small_category` and `large_category` respectively.
-In the below we stick to the general polymorphic situation with `u` and `v` general universes.
+In order to avoid proving the same statements for both small and large categories, we usually stick to the general polymorphic situation with `u` and `v` independent universes, and we do this below.

 ## Getting started with categories

 The structure of a category on a type `C` in Lean is done using typeclasses; terms of `C` then correspond to objects in the category.
-The convention in the category theory library is that `C :
-Type u`, and if `X : C` and `Y : C` then morphisms `X ⟶ Y : Type v` (note the non-standard arrow).
+The convention in the category theory library is to use universes prefixed with `u` (e.g. `u`, `u₁`, `u₂`) for the objects, and universes prefixed with `v` for morphisms.
+Thus we have `C : Type u`, and if `X : C` and `Y : C` then morphisms `X ⟶ Y : Type v` (note the non-standard arrow).
 We set this up as follows:

 ```lean